By Judy A. Teaford and Tina L. Hanlon

 Hedrick, Helen G. Sis and the Singing Hens.
 Parsons, WV: McClain Printing, 2001.
 32 pp. "A children’s heartwarming tribute to Appalachian culture in the mountains" (publisher's description).

 Hendershot, Judith.
 In Coal Country.
 Illus.
 Thomas B. Allen.
-New York: Dragon Fly Books, 1987.
+Dragon Fly Books, 1987.
 Like Smuckerís No Star Nights, In Coal Country also reveals pollution, that of mining and railroading.
 Honest text and realistic illustrations present a genuine picture of Willow Grove.
 Like the children playing on the slag hill in Smuckerís book, the children in this book play on gob piles, oblivious to the danger they may encounter.
 Here again, hard work is a real part of Appalachian life, and family harmony is part of what makes this tough life worthwhile.
-Hendershot, who grew up in Neffs, Ohio (near Wheeling, WV, and "just down the road from the Willow Grove coal mine"), wrote, "In Coal Country is an honest recollection of a very happy time in my life.
-It was easy to write about, ....
-I reveled in thy brother, and me by our parents.
-They were deeply interested in the world outside our hills and recounted world and local events to us often.
+Hendershot, who grew up as a miner's daughter in Neffs, Ohio (near Wheeling, WV, and "just down the road from the Willow Grove coal mine"), wrote, "In Coal Country is an honest recollection of a very happy time in my life.
+It was easy to write about....
+[O]ur parents.... were deeply interested in the world outside our hills and recounted world and local events to us often.
 It was the keeping of those stories from my childhood that allowed me to see the significance of life in a coal mining town as I grew older....
 As a child, I used to dream about life outside of coal country.
 Now that I no longer live there, I dream about being back" (Sixth Book of Junior Authors and Illustrators, 1989, pp. 122-23).

 Henson, Heather.
 That Book Woman.
 Illus.
 David Small.
 Atheneum, 2008.
 Text in verse is narrated by a farm boy living high up in the mountains far away from schools.
 Cal is not a scholar but his sister Lark, "the readenest child / you ever did see," who likes to play Teacher, views books as golden treasures.
 Cal's admiration for the book woman's selfless bravery and the confinement of a harsh winter lead him to reading under Lark's gentle instruction.
 The book woman, who arrives on horseback in all kinds of weather to loan books, will not accept payment except for the gift of a recipe and the pleasure of hearing Cal read.
 Illustrations in soft colors are in ink, watercolor, and pastel chalk, including sunset scenes of children reading on their mountain porch.
 The Author's Note gives background and references on the book women of the Pack Horse Library Project in eastern Kentucky, founded in the 1930s by the WPA.
 (See photos at New Deal Network Photo Gallery and book by Appelt in AppLit bibliography Appalachian Nonfiction for Children and Young Adults.)